Photography by Beth Mann

-1 Purchase local produce, meat and eggs from your nearest farmers market (see page 74 in the 2019 Relocation Guide to find one by you) or at year-round farm stand Perkins Orchard.
+1 Purchase local produce, meat and eggs from your nearest farmers market (see page 78 to find one by you) or at Perkins Orchard, a year-round farm stand.

 5 Go to a Broadway show at the Durham Performing Arts Center.